helm/helm-www/content/en/docs/community/related.md

   values files from your Git repositories
 - [helm-tanka](https://github.com/Duologic/helm-tanka) - A Helm plugin for
   rendering Tanka/Jsonnet inside Helm charts.
+- [helm-val](https://github.com/HamzaZo/helm-val) - A plugin to get
+  values from a previous release.

 We also encourage GitHub authors to use the [helm-plugin](https://github.com/search?q=topic%3Ahelm-plugin&type=Repositories)